ankur-srivastava/video-stream-services/README.md

 Set of microservices

-To boot the video service
+To boot the video service and other commands

     docker-compose up --build
+    docker-compose stop
+    docker-compose ps